-MCP & AI Agent Observability — Key Terms
+MCP & Agent Runtime Reliability — Key Terms

-Plain-English definitions for the terms you'll encounter when building, monitoring, and securing AI agent toolchains with MCP servers.
+Plain-English definitions for the terms you'll encounter when building, monitoring, and securing AI agent toolchains — runtime reliability, circuit breakers, MCP health, and more.

 MCP Server